SOME TIPS ON MAKING IT THROUGH THE BIG DAY ON THE WAY TO MEXICO FOR SIX MONTHS

 Don’t underestimate how long it will take to figure out how many months of prescriptions your insurance company will allow and the hurdles that you might encounter from your doctor regarding how much they are willing to give you at once.

 When the little things happen, give yourself credit for all the big, macro tasks that had to be accomplished to leave not for weeks, but months.
 Most problems can be fixed.
+All can be fixed if you throw enough money at them.

 Are these days of anxiety and chaos worth having a unique life that many people only dream about?
 Absolutely.
 For every day of hitting your head against a wall, you will have up to 180 days (on your tourist visa) of asking yourself, "Why didn't I think of this sooner?"